A Resilient Regional Food System Improves Food Access and Local Economies

 Working Groups & Volunteering

 Our working groups are where the action is!
 Each group works diligently to address an issue or provide support to the community.
-We currently have groups for Community Gardens & Urban Agriculture, Children's Issues, and Food Recovery.
+We currently have groups for Community Gardens & Urban Agriculture, Children's Health, and Food Recovery.

 Volunteer opportunities are available through our working groups and for special events.
 Contact us if you'd like to volunteer.